Cheap Stocks: Financially Devastating or Fantastic?

 There's another bet, however, that's sure to devastate your portfolio the longer you keep making it.
 Ironically, this fool's game is far more popular with the public.

-Both bets fall under the general strategy of buying "cheap stocks" but, as those who signed up for free net net stock picks understand, which you choose will have a enormous impact on your long term results.
+Both bets fall under the general strategy of buying "cheap stocks" but, which you choose will have an enormous impact on your long term results.

 Do You Really Know What Cheap Stocks Are?